The Insider's Guide to Sourcing in Malaysia

 Part 2.
 What Are the Main Industries in Malaysia Manufacturing

-The manufacturing sector in Malaysia contributes to the country’s development and attracts capital.
+Manufacturing is one of Malaysia’s biggest industries and largely contributes to the country’s development and attracts capital.
 What is exported from Malaysia?
-Below are the top 10 exports in the Malaysian industry in 2023.
+According to statistics from Malaysian Investment Development Authority (Mida), below are the top 5 exports in the Malaysian industry in 2024.

 Part 3.
 Major Industrial Areas in Malaysia